-Disclosures relating to key management personnel are set out in Note 16 and the remuneration report in the Directors' Report.
+Disclosures relating to key management personnel are set out in Note 17 and the remuneration report in the Directors' Report.

-Receivables from and Payables to Related Parties Amounts of \$55,000 (2016: \$Nil) remain payable to related parties at the current and previous reporting date.
+Receivables from and Payables to Related Parties No amounts (2018: \$55,000) remain payable to related parties at the current and previous reporting date.